nikbearbrown/python-programming/chapters/02-expressions.md

 (d) `int("5") + int("3")`

 **Exercise 2.3** *(Division operators.)*

-For each expression, predict the result.
+Predict the result of each expression.

 (a) `15 / 4`
 (b) `15 // 4`